 - You must show good character.

-The government contracts attorneys at Watson & Associates, LLC frequently provides comprehensive and aggressive representation and legal advice to disadvantaged business enterprise companies already in the program seeking set aside small business opportunities.
+The government contracts and SBA certification attorneys at Watson & Associates, LLC frequently provides comprehensive and aggressive representation and legal advice to disadvantaged business enterprise performing federal contracts for small businesses already in the program seeking set aside small business opportunities.

-When it comes to federal 8a minority owned business certification, and other SBA small business programs, we have successfully challenged the SBA in adverse decisions during the certification process or during a termination recommendation.
+When it comes to federal 8a minority owned business certification, and other SBA small business programs, our SBA attorneys have successfully challenged the SBA in adverse decisions during the certification process or during a termination recommendation.

 As compared to the competition, we take a meticulous approach when providing guidance.
 You will become educated and confident in what to expect.
 We are more than just document preparers.
 View Our Successful Case Outcomes.

-- Affiliation in the Federal 8a Program is subject to many tricky rules
+- Affiliation in the SBA 8 (a) Business Development Program is subject to many tricky rules

 - If you are found to be affiliated with another company you may be precluded from bidding on other projects under that specific NAICS until the SBA decision in amended overturned.